LambdaTest/test-at-scale/README.md

 cd ~/test-at-scale
 ```

-- Download our sample configuration file using the following command.

 ```bash
 curl https://raw.githubusercontent.com/LambdaTest/test-at-scale/master/.sample.synapse.json -o .synapse.json
 ```
+- Download our sample configuration file using the above command.
 - Open the downloaded `.synapse.json` file in any editor of your choice.
 - You will need to add the following in this file:
   - 1- **LambdaTest Secret Key**, that you got at the end of **Step 1**.